-Around 50% of ITU admissions have some evidence of T wave inversion during their stay.
+Around 50% of patients admitted to ITU have some evidence of T wave inversion during their stay.

-Comment on the distribution of the T wave inversion e.g. anterior/lateral/posterior leads.
+Observe the distribution of the T wave inversion (e.g. anterior/lateral/posterior leads).

-You must take this ECG finding & apply it in the context of your patient.
+You must take this ECG finding and apply it in the context of your patient.

 Biphasic T waves